laro/Cilia/3 Advanced/5 Type Extension.md

 ## Type Extension

-"Third party" classes or or built-in types, that we cannot change otherwise, can be extended with "member like"
+"Third party" classes or built-in types that we cannot change otherwise can be extended with "member-like"
 - functions/methods (non-virtual and static),
 - dependent types (`T::InParameterType`) or type aliases,
 - static constants and variables.